patMohr/GettingCleaningDataProject/CodeBook.md

 For each activity, accelerometer and gyroscope readings for three dimensional movement were recorded.

-This resulted in a total of six simultaneous measurements:
+This resulted in a total of six simultaneous measurements:X, Y and Z axis acceleration and X,Y and Z angular velocity

-* X-axis acceleration
- * Y-axis acceleration
-* Z-axis acceleration
-* X-axis angular velocity
-* Y-axis angular velocity
-* Z-axis angular velocity

 For each of these six measures a large number of summary statistics were calculated, details of which can be found in the features_info.txt file provided with the original data set.